 - Java Moss is a moderately fast grower without fertilizer & CO2 feeding, but Christmas Moss grows slow without supplementation.

 - Christmas Moss is excellent growing in driftwoods, rocks, hence suitable for aquascaping.
 In contrast, Java Moss is a beautiful plant to fill your tank’s empty spaces.

 Now Choose Your Moss

 They are very similar in terms of appearance, and so sometimes people make mistakes identifying them.
 But you know already, they are different in many aspects.
-Now let’s choose one.
+So now let’s choose one.

 - You are a novice in keeping live plants.

 - Your primary intention is to get the purification benefits from live plants.